chemle/emle-engine/README.md

 # sander-mlmm

-A simple interface to allow electostatic embedding of machine learning potentials in [sander](https://ambermd.org/AmberTools.php).
+A simple interface to allow electrostatic embedding of machine learning potentials in [sander](https://ambermd.org/AmberTools.php).
 Based on [code](https://github.com/emedio/embedding) by Kirill Zinovjev.
 The code works by reusing the existing interface between sander and